adrienjoly/telegram-scribe-bot/README.md

 - In your Telegram app, start a conversation with [@BotFather](https://telegram.me/BotFather)
 - Write the command `/newBot` and follow the provided steps
+- Initialize the `.env` file, based on the provided template: `$ cp .env.example .env`
 - In the `.env` file, replace the default `BOT_TOKEN` value by the Secret Token provided by that bot
 - Also, take note of the name of your bot (ends with `bot`), we'll need it later